History & Tradition

 Phil W., Founding Camper

 After the big cabin inspection on Sunday morning, boys put on their white collared shirts for our Church service.
 Staff and campers organize and conduct the service.
 A theme is chosen that follows the Falling Creek Code.
+Falling Creek is a Christian camp, but we are non-denominational and our church service is centered around common values that are important for everyone, no matter your specific faith background.
 There’s something about the sounds of the birds, the breezes, and the location overlooking the lower lake that accentuates the beauty of the church service at camp.
 We think this is one of the most beautiful settings to enjoy God’s creation as a community of friends.

 On Sunday evenings, the entire camp community shares the tradition of our campfire program.
 The boys gather with their cabin groups way out by the swim docks before walking in together.
 Everyone becomes silent as they cross Bain Bridge that leads into the campfire area, overlooking the lower lake.
 After the boys are all sitting quietly on the benches with their cabin groups, the fire is lit with a single candle.
 As the flame crackles and glows, Psalm 133:1 is recited to begin the evening, the same opening since the first campfire in the summer of 1969.